anthhub/cupboard/readme.md

 	// create a container with option and return the information of the container
 	//
-	// images will be pulled and containers will be created ret, cancel, err := WithContainer(context.Background(), opt)
+	// images will be pulled if don't exist and containers will be created for your using ret, cancel, err := WithContainer(context.Background(), opt)
 	if err != nil {
 		panic(err)
 	}
+	// the container will be deleted when error occur
+	//
 	// the cancel function will delete the containers you created, else the container will be always live. defer cancel()